leegaughanbrown/docs/src/pages/en/plugin-settings.md

 ## Utility Stylesheets

-In order to optimize you page load speed, you may want to have control over which par of the framework you want to load depending on your use case.
+In order to optimize you page load speed, you may want to have control over which part of the framework you want to load depending on your use case.
 Why load all gradients or layers classes if you never use them, right ?

 In this section, you can select which par of the framework you want loaded in the builder and on your site front-end.